 Advocate for a safe workplace:

 You can advocate for a healthy and safe workplace for your self and others too.
-See the American Hospital Association's report: A Call to Action: Creating a Culture of Health
+See Safety in the Workplace and the American Hospital Association's report: A Call to Action: Creating a Culture of Health

 The Joint Commission has published a free guide, Improving Patient and Worker Safety, offering information for health care professionals to create a culture of safety "where management is fully engaged in the well-being of staff, minimizing hazards to workers, benefits everyone involved."